sj-simmons/crypto/README.md

 [PKCS #1 v2.2: RSA Cryptography Standard](http://mpqs.free.fr/h11300-pkcs-1v2-2-rsa-cryptography-standard-wp_EMC_Corporation_Public-Key_Cryptography_Standards_(PKCS).pdf#page=24).
 :warning: This padding scheme bars against the exploits mentioned above but is still open to compromise.
 An improved padding scheme involving hashing is discussed below.

-The function **RSAencrypt** in the following codeblock implements the encryption protocol in the standard except that it outputs the ciphertext in the form of an integer (note that it uses the Blum Blum Shub PRBG that we constructed above).
+The function **RSAencrypt** in the following code-block implements the encryption protocol in the standard except that it outputs the ciphertext in the form of an integer (note that it uses the Blum Blum Shub PRBG that we constructed above).
 Likewise, the function **RSAdecrypt** takes the ciphertext in the form of a positive integer.